igchoi/IBT618-SystemsBiotechnology/2024-spring/macs/report/prototype5.md

   }

 ```
-  # upload picture to R for calculating
+  # Upload picture to R for calculating

 ``` r
   for(x in 1:npic){